Please click below to read our Safeguarding & Child protection statement:

 "How you help children and young people to feel safe and more able to reach their potential"

-Peer on Peer Abuse:
+Child on Child Abuse:

 The Department for Education has commissioned the NSPCC to establish a dedicated independent helpline for people who have experienced sexual abuse in an educational setting.